Dr Mike Doherty

 Susie is a part-time partner, and GP Trainer.
 She is the staffing lead in the practice.
-Susie is one of the school doctors at Stonyhurst College.
 Her clinical areas are Women’s and Sexual Health.

-We employ four doctors in the practice to assist the partners.
-Patients may book appointments directly with any of these doctors, although they work on a part-time basis and at different times during the week.
-Details of their surgery times are available at the reception.
+We employ one doctor in the practice to assist the partners.
+Patients may book appointments directly with her, although she works on a part-time basis and at different times during the week.

 Dr Sibylle Holch

-We have a team of Practice Nurses: Trudy Howe, Kate Hartley, Julie McShane, Eileen Sumner and Jane Shaw.
+We have a team of two Advanced Nurse Practitioners, five Practice Nurses, one Assistant Practitioner and a Healthcare Assistant.
 Appointments to see them should be made in advance by telephoning the main Health Centre.
 They provide ongoing care for patients with problems such as diabetes, asthma and heart disease.
 They also offer advice on immunisations, foreign travel, diet, exercise, smoking cessation and health promotion in general.
 The nurses also run minor illness clinics.